Open-Source Ground Control Station

 You are here

-Widely used cross-platform ground control station supporting both ArduPilot and PX4.
-Strong community, extensive documentation, and reliable vehicle support across many hardware configurations.
+Widely used cross-platform ground control stations support both ArduPilot and PX4.
+Strong communities, extensive documentation, and reliable vehicle support across many hardware configurations.

 Community staple

-The original ArduPilot ground control station with deep parameter tuning, advanced configuration, and powerful scripting.
-The go-to tool for serious ArduPilot users who need full control over every setting.
+Dedicated ArduPilot configurators offer deep parameter tuning, advanced configuration, and powerful scripting.
+The go-to tools for serious ArduPilot users who need full control over every setting.

 ArduPilot powerhouse